qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 ```
 ## PasteData operations

-CanPasteData and PasteData method are implemented directly in SfDataGridCommander.PasteData.cs file.
+The CanPasteData and PasteData methods are implemented directly in the SfDataGridCommander.PasteData.cs file.
-CanPasteData method simply checks if there is text in the clipboard.
+The CanPasteData method simply checks whether there is text on the clipboard.

 ```cSharp
   public static bool CanPasteData(SfDataGrid dataGrid) => Clipboard.ContainsText();
 ```
-PasteData method is much more complicated.
-We assume not only that clipboard contains text,
+The PasteData method is much more complicated.
+We assume not only that the clipboard contains text,
-but also this text can be divided to lines by  "\r\n" or "\n" separators,
+but also that this text can be split into rows using the "\r\n" or "\n" separators,
-and each line can be split to elements by "\t" separators.
+and each row can be split into elements using the "\t" separators.

-First line should contain column headers (header text) which are compared to current column headers.
+The first row should contain the column headers (header text), which are compared to the current column headers.

-An exception is when the clipboard text contains only one line.
+The exception is if the text in the clipboard contains only a single row.
-In this case this line should contain only one value which is assigned to the current cell.
+In this case, this row should contain only one value, which is assigned to the current cell.

-In other cases values are assigned to appropriate cells.
+Otherwise, values ​​are assigned to the appropriate cells.
-Values are assigned only to selected rows.
+Values ​​are assigned only to the selected rows.
-If there is more data lines in clipboard then selected rows, data lines cycle from the beginning.
+If there are more rows of data in the clipboard than the number of selected rows, the data rows are repeated from the beginning.

 ## Undoing clipboard and delete operations

-To provide undo operations, an UndoRedoManager class (defined in Qhta.UndoManager library) is used in PasteData, CutData and DeleteData operations.
+To support undo operations, the UndoRedoManager class (defined in the Qhta.UndoManager library) is used for the PasteData, CutData, and DeleteData operations.

-UndoRedoManager enables action recording.
-An action is a class implementing IAction interface, and provides two methods:
+UndoRedoManager allows you to register actions.
+An action is a class implementing the IAction interface and provides two methods:
 - Undo and
 - Execute.

-Undo is a method to roll-back the recorded action, Execute is a method to redo the action.
+Undo is the method that undoes the registered action, and Execute is the method that redoes the action.

-When we want to support undo/redo, we must to record a new action (with action arguments) before executing the undoable operation.
+To support undo/redo, we must register a new action (with action arguments) before performing the undone operation.

-UndoManager defines two classes that implement IAction interface:
+UndoManager defines two classes that implement the IAction interface:
-- ChangePropertyAction to undo/redo the operation of property change,
+- ChangePropertyAction for undoing/redoing property changes,
-- ActionGroup to undo/redo many operations in one step.
+- ActionGroup for undoing/redoing multiple operations in one step.

 Both are used in DataOp methods (ActionGroup is used indirectly by StartGrouping and StopGrouping).

-ChangePropertyAction is used to delete SfDataGrid cells, as deleting is implemented as setting null to the cell content.
+The ChangePropertyAction is used to delete cells in an SfDataGrid, as deletion is implemented by setting the cell content to null.

-However, to undo/redo record delete, we defined a special IAction implementation in DelRecordAction class.
+However, to undo/redo delete a record, we defined a special IAction implementation in the DelRecordAction class.

-This class uses a DelRecordArg record that holds DataList, Index, and DataObject arguments of the action.
+This class uses the DelRecordArg record, which holds the action arguments: DataList, Index, and DataObject.

-Code of the DelRecordAction is as simple as below:
+The DelRecordAction code is simple:

 ```csharp
 public class DelRecordAction: IAction